The driving rules vary depending on whether your driving license was issued in an EU/EEA, a non-EU/EEA, or in an other country.

 Tip from International Community

-What is the time frame for getting a Danish driving licence?
+What is the time frame for getting a Danish driving license?

-The time frame for getting a Danish driving licence varies.
+The time frame for getting a Danish driving license varies.
 The process takes longer if you have to take a theory and driving test.

-If you are required to pass the theory and driving test before you can get the driving licence, you will be issued with another temporary driving license as soon as you have passed the tests.
-Your new Danish driving licence will then be sent to your address within one month.
+If you are required to pass the theory and driving test before you can get the driving license, you will be issued with another temporary driving license as soon as you have passed the tests.
+Your new Danish driving license will then be sent to your address within one month.